HiraethOctoberStrike/octoberstrike.com/README.md

 #### SocialLinks

+Component with linked icons to social media pages

 |Prop Name |Type |Required |Default |Description |
 --- | --- | --- | --- | ---
 |onDark|bool|no|false|if true, restyles for dark background